SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 == Changelog ==

 = v2.0.1 =
-* Improve usage of late init on Wordpress Super Cache.
+* Improved usage of late init on Wordpress Super Cache.
-* Improve detection of Wordpress Super Cache.
+* Improved detection of Wordpress Super Cache.

 = v2.0.0 =
 * New design.